James5979/Minimal-Conky-Rings/README.md

 # Installation

-Move the hidden .conkyrc file to the usual location in your home folder, and the hidden .conky directory to the same location.
-Now launch Conky normally by typing 'conky &' into your terminal.
+Move the hidden .conkyrc file to your home folder, and the hidden .conky directory to the same location.
+Make sure that you have Lm sensors installed and configured.

+In Debian:

+        sudo apt-get install lm-sensors
+        sudo sensors-detect

+You may wish to read the comments in the script rings.lua, as you may need to make some small adjustments to the file.
+For example: you may need to change the wireless interface to whatever interface your wireless uses.

+Now you can launch Conky normally by typing 'conky &' into your terminal window.

-Due to the rings.lua script, if you need to restart Conky, it should be done in the following way:
+Due to the rings.lua script, if you need to restart Conky, it should be done the following way:

         killall conky; conky &